Eat in Italy!

 Villa Crespi Ristorante is part of the majestic Villa Crespi Hotel, beautifully located on the Lago d'Orta in northern Piedmont.
 Built in the 19th century, the building hosted artists and kings before becoming, in 1999, property of Antonio Canavacciuolo and his wife Cinzia, who transformed it into one of Italy's best hotels and restaurants.

 Canavacciuolo is known to the larger public for his tv appearances, but his culinary skills are second to none.
-His restaurant is famous for dishes that conjugate the best of northern and southern Italian cuisine; traditional ingredients and products are mixed and matched in an innovative way, cre
+His restaurant is famous for dishes that conjugate the best of northern and southern Italian cuisine; traditional ingredients and products are mixed and matched in an innovative way, creating a style than honors the heritage of italian food, with a twist.

 Known for: the atmosphere, the beautiful surrondings and dishes that amaze for an only apparent simplicity, belaying a creativity second to none.